SatelliteQE/robottelo/docs/index.rst

     $ nosetests tests.foreman.cli
     $ nosetests tests.foreman.ui

-Many of the existing tests use the `DDT module`_ to allow for a more data-driven methodology and in order to run a specific test you need override the way ``nosetests`` discovers test names.
+Many of the existing tests use `subTest`_ to allow for a more data-driven methodology.
+In order to run a specific test you need to override the way ``nosetests`` discovers test names.
 For instance, if you wanted to run only the ``test_positive_create_1`` data-driven tests for the ``foreman.cli.test_org`` module::